 For the victim of a hit-and-run, insurance rates may also increase if you choose to file a claim with your insurance company and the at-fault driver is not found.

 5 things to do after a hit-and-run in Alabama

-- File a police report: If you have any information, provide it to the police.
-The officer will walk you through what they need, but you will most likely be asked for a description of the vehicle and driver, the date and time of the incident, as well as the exact location of the hit-and-run.
+- File a police report: You can attempt to call the police to the accident to document the incident.
+However, in some circumstances, they may not respond.
+File a police report yourself if they do not.
+You will likely be asked for a description of the vehicle and driver (if any info is known), the date and time of the incident and the exact location of the hit-and-run.
 The more information you can provide, the better.

 Will insurance cover a hit-and-run?